k-eunji/norway_italy_qf/README.md

-# UEFA Women's EURO 2025:  Can You Win Without the Ball?
-Norway vs Italy, a Clash of Counterattack Styles
+# UEFA Women's EURO 2025: Tactical Shift of the 38% Possession Team: How Italy Changed Their Style

-This project uses key metrics and match data to predict whether Norway or Italy will advance to the semifinlas in the UEFA Women’s EURO 2025.
+This project uses key metrics and match data to analyze how Italy won with low possession.

 ---